A comparison theorem for semi-abelian schemes over a smooth curve: Twisted syntomic complexes for Dieudonn e crystals

-The following result gives the interpretation of Cartier equivalence using the morphism using mainly the arguments of \cite{Be4} 2.3.6.
-This interpretation is peculiar to small \'etale sites and the reader is referred to \cite{FM} II, 1.6 for a good understanding of the situation in the setting of small syntomic sites.
+The following result gives an interpretation of Cartier equivalence using the morphism We will follow mainly the arguments of \cite{Be4} Thm.
+2.3.6.
+This interpretation is peculiar to small \'etale sites and the reader is referred to \cite{FM} II, Sect.
+1.6 for a good understanding of the situation in the setting of small syntomic sites.